abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 So, like a monoid is a category that has one object, an order is a category that has at most one *morphism* between two objects.

-An interesting fact that follows from the fact that the they have at most one morphism between given two objects is that in orders *all diagrams commute*.
+An interesting fact that follows from the fact that the they have at most one morphism between given two objects is that in preorders *all diagrams commute*.

 **Task 6:** Prove this.

+### Partial orders and total orders as categories

+We said that partial orders and total orders are preorders.
+This means that they are categories as well.

+Preorders in particular are what is known in category theory as *skeletal* categories --- categories in which there are no isomorphic objects i.e. in which all isomorphic objects are identical.

+And total orders I guess we don't have a specific "categorical" name for them, but they are a certain type of categories as well.

 ### Products and coproducts